menep/gallery/README.md

 - CSS Grid
 - Webpack configuration from scratch

-## Setup
+- Lazy loading images with IntersectionObserver API

+## How to run locally

 yarn install

-## How to run

 yarn start

 ## Known issues and future features

 Images are too heavy, Sass/JS are not tidy.
 The grid randomization functionality might be a feature in the future.
-Performance issues will be addressed too (remove exif, images are too heavy, will probably experiment with sprites, lazy loading).
+Performance issues will be addressed too (remove exif, images are too heavy, will probably experiment with sprites).
 I might eventually create a NodeJS server with a database and an api with info about the photos.

 ## Images